-The Housing Revenue account surplus for 2015/16 was £4.240 million compared with the original approved budget surplus of £1.462 million.
-This was mainly due to a reduction of £2.240 million in the revenue contribution to fund capital expenditure, as a higher level of capital programme was funded by Capital Receipts and Developers' Contributions, in order to maximise resources.
-In addition, there was an underspend of £309,000 in maintenance costs, additional dwelling rent income was £139,000 and other net budget savings were £90,000.
-The balance on the account as at 31 March 2016 was £1.043 million, after allowing for the transfer of £4.200 million to the earmarked Housing Acquisitions and Developments Reserve.
-The budget for 2016/17 anticipates a break-even position for the year.
+The Housing Revenue account surplus for 2016/17 was £4.175 million compared with an originally budgeted break-even position.
+This was mainly due to a reduction of £3.127 million in the revenue contribution to fund capital expenditure, due to rephasing of capital schemes and a higher level of the programme being funded by Capital Receipts and Developers' Contributions, in order to maximise resources.
+In addition, there was an under-spend of £534,000 in maintenance costs, £426,000 in supervision and management costs and other net budget savings were £88,000.
+The balance on the account as at 31 March 2017 was £1 million, after allowing for the transfer of £4.143 million to the earmarked Housing Acquisitions and Developments Reserve and £75,000 to the ICT Reserve.
+The budget for 2017/18 anticipates a break-even position for the year.